YO3GEO/uv-k5-firmware-custom/README.md

+# Activated ENABLE_TX_AUDIO_BAR
+When I activated "ENABLE_TX_AUDIO_BAR" I had an error that led to the invalidation of 2 lines in ui/main.c...

 # Open reimplementation of the Quan Sheng UV-K5 v2.1.27 firmware

 This repository is a cloned and customized version of DualTachyon's open firmware found here ..